Mister-Tie-com/garden/README.md

 - Add Search box (based on title or description)
 - Add Doctrine extention beberlei for trigonometric function
 - Update marker repository to get marker nearest from camera position
+- Link marker to users (admin can see all markers)

 # JWT
 GENERATE KEYS : php bin/console lexik:jwt:generate-keypair